Image Generators are Generalist Vision Learners: Vision Banana - Generalist Vision Model from Image Generator

 \paragraph{Instance Segmentation.}

 Unlike semantic segmentation, instance segmentation requires the model to distinguish between individual objects that belong to the same class.
-For example, if an image contains five dogs, we expect the model to produce an individual mask for each distinct animal.
-This poses a unique challenge for Vision Banana: since the number of instances is unknown in advance, we cannot assign the colors in the prompt.
-To address this, we adopt a per-class inference strategy.
-For each inference, we instruct Vision Banana to produce segmentation masks for only one class, allowing the model to dynamically assign colors to different instances.
-Examples of instance segmentation are shown in Fig. \ref{fig:demo-instance-segmentation}.
-During evaluation, we simply cluster pixels that have similar colors by thresholding.
+For example, if an image contains five dogs, we expect the model to produce an individual mask for each animal.
+This poses a unique challenge for Vision Banana: since the number of instances is unknown a priori, we cannot assign specific colors in the prompt beforehand.
+To address this challenge, we prompt the model with only the target class and the background color, instructing it to assign a unique, distinct color to each individual instance.
+We let the model dynamically assign distinct colors to different instances of that class.
+Qualitative examples are shown in \cref{fig:demo-instance-segmentation}.
+Individual instance masks can be extracted from the generated RGB images using a multi-stage clustering algorithm, detailed in \cref{sec:mask_parsing} of the appendix.

-We evaluated our model on SA-Co/Gold \citep{sam3} using the $pmF_1$ metric, summarizing results in Tab. \ref{tab-seg-saco}.
-Compared with SAM 3, Vision Banana still lags behind in instance segmentation on SA-Co/Gold, highlighting some challenges in this task.
-Note that unlike SAM 3, we did not include SA-Co in our model's training data.
-Under the zero-shot transfer setting, Vision Banana surpasses many existing methods, including Gemini 2.5 \citep{gemini25} ($pmF_1=0.461$), APE-D \citep{shen2024_aped} ($pmF_1=0.369$), and OWLv2 \citep{minderer2023gowol} ($pmF_1=0.420$).
-Vision Banana is on par with DINO-X \citep{ren2024dinox} ($pmF_1$ score $0.540$ v.s. $0.552$).